Privacy

 Marketing

-When you fill in a form or provide your details on our websites or online services, you may see one or more tick boxes allowing you to:
+When you fill in a form or provide your details on our website or online services, you may see one or more tick boxes allowing you to opt in to receive marketing communications from us by email or by phone.

-If you have agreed that we can use your data for marketing purposes, you can change your mind easily, via one of these methods:
+If you have agreed that we can use your data for marketing purposes, you can change your mind at any time via one of these methods:

 • Send an email to theteam@swimmingmatters.co.uk